Can You Apply for a Credit Card With a Co-Signer? Learn About Your Options

 One similarity is that neither the authorized user nor the co-signer has the authority to make any changes to the primary cardholder’s account.

-Credit Card Co-Signer vs. Joint Owner: How Do You Distinguish Between the Two?
+Credit Card Co-Signer vs. Joint Owner

 In the case of a joint account, there is no primary account holder, as both parties are equally responsible for maintaining the account.
 In other words, they share the obligation of making all their payments on time and the same credit limit.
 The credit card issuer will examine the credit history of both individuals before issuing the card, with equal credit score requirements.